bbitarello/NCD-Statistics/README.md

 Welcome to the NCD repo!

-This repository provided scripts related to the manuscript: http://biorxiv.org/content/early/2017/03/22/119529
+This repository provided scripts related to the article "Signatures of long-term balancing selection in human genomes": https://academic.oup.com/gbe/advance-article/doi/10.1093/gbe/evy054/4938688

 **What are the  NCD (Non-Central Deviation) statistics?**